devicehive/devicehive-plugin-ethereum/README.md

 1. Download and install `geth`.
 2. Open terminal and run `geth --mine --minerthreads=1 --networkid=1999 --rpc --rpcaddr "127.0.0.1"  --rpcapi="admin,debug,miner,shh,txpool,personal,eth,net,web3" --dev`.
 3. Open another terminal window and run `geth attach http://localhost:8545`.
-4. In second window run `personal.newAccout()` and enter your password.
+4. In second window run `personal.newAccount()` and enter your password.
 You will get account's address.
 5. Make sure you have enough ethereum.
 You can run `eth.accounts.forEach(function(account){if(account!==eth.coinbase){eth.sendTransaction({from:eth.coinbase,to:account,value:web3.toWei(1000000)})}})` to increase it on your account.